8 Tasty Foods High in Magnesium You Should Be Eating

 Are you getting enough magnesium in your diet?

-Dietary studies of people in the US have consistently shown that magnesium intakes are less than the recommended amounts.
+Dietary studies of people in the US have consistently shown that magnesium intake is below recommended levels.
 In addition, the following groups of people are at risk for magnesium deficiency:

 - Type 2 diabetes